Sigma Puppis

 In addition to its binary components, Sigma Puppis has a more distant companion that has a matching proper motion, suggesting that it may be gravitationally bound to the binary.
 This magnitude 8.5 star is at an angular separation of 22.4 arcseconds with a position angle of 74° from Sigma Puppis, which is equivalent to a projected separation of 1200 AU.
 In 1970, American astronomer Olin J. Eggen suggested that Sigma Puppis belonged to a moving group of stars that share a similar motion through space, and thereby a common origin.
 It served as the eponym for this, the σ Puppis group.
 The existence of this group was later brought into question.

+The SIMBAD database lists the name "Hadir" for this star, of unclear origin.